Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/lumig-lownoise.md

 ```

 The mask here is built up of `7e` blocks which use cores 1 till 6 of each CCD, but do not use the reserved
-core 0 nor the core 7.
+core 0 nor the available core 7.
 In general, any mask element with a 1, 3, 5, 7, 9, B, D or F in position 1, 3, 5, 7, 9, 11, 13 or 15
 (counting from the right and starting with 1) is wrong as it would have a 1-bit on the position of core 0
 of one of the CCDs.
 Or in other words, the odd positions (counting from the right and starting from 1)